gabrielegenovese/chorer/README.md

 ## Credits

-This project was made for the Bachelor's degree Thesis of the Computer Science course at Alma Mater Studiotum - University of Bologna.
+This project was made for the Bachelor's degree Thesis of the Computer Science course at Alma Mater Studiorum - University of Bologna.
-I am grateful to the professor [Ivan Lanese](https://github.com/lanese), who supervised the develpment of this project.
+I am grateful to the professor [Ivan Lanese](https://github.com/lanese), who supervised the development of this project.